JoaoMSerra/MicroAutoScale/README.md

 ## Instructions

 The program should be simple to use.
-Open with the Python 3.x interpreter and follow the GUI.
+Download and run the executable (Windows only) or open with the Python 3.x interpreter and follow the GUI.

 The input folder is where the images will be pulled from.
 It defaults to the folder that the program is found in.
 The user can change this folder either by manually writing the name of the desired folder, or by using the file browser (by pressing the Browse... button).
 By default, subfolders are not checked for images; this can be changed by checking the "Also edit files in subfolders" checkbox.